eclipse-sprotty/sprotty-website/hugo/content/docs/dependency_injection.md

 - modularize the configuration of specific features and scenarios and merge these modules for the final application

 ## The container
 The DI-container is the main point of configuration.
-The standard in sprotty is naming the file containing the container `di.config.ts`.
+The standard in Sprotty is naming the file containing the container `di.config.ts`.

 ```typescript
 export const createContainer = (containerId: string) => {